 Unsupported: either impossible or not tested.

 Note: Firefox is the preferred browser for Blackboard.
+Chrome and Safari are also good options.
 Try to avoid using Internet Explorer.
 If you insist on using IE, be sure to enable Compatibility View.

 |Internet Explorer 10||Internet Explorer 9||Firefox (latest release)||Chrome (latest stable release)|